RazRaz94/LonerBlog/content/post/Life-and-Games/index.md

 Clearly, this is the primary focus at the moment, brusing aside my life progress.
 I do not only speedrun but I also try to improve fighting games with TEKKEN being my main game.
 Season 1 is ending soon and the highest progress I reached is [getting close to Tekken God Rank](https://razraz94.github.io/LonerBlog/post/Life-and-Games/images/Junka.jpg)

-The constantly issue that I face is those days when I struggle to give my all or feel lazy.
+The problems that I keep facing is the days when I struggle to give my all or feel lazy.
 This significantly impacts my consistency.
 I believe the main reason for this is that I tend to focus on reading my opponents rather than concentrating on the situation, the punishments, and the matchups.
 Let's hope that we will improve a lot by the time season 2 drops.

 Season 2 [first impression is not looking good](https://www.youtube.com/watch?v=mwfOye9X_uw).
 The fan's reaction of Season 2 reflects a mix of surprise and disappointment, as many expected a stronger defense.
 Instead, characters have demonstrated notable improvements in offensive.
 This led to fans feeling that the developers strayed from their inital focus.
 This resulted in frustration yet I see it as this seems made with the intent they're nerfing something.
 I still can't blame them because it was just a bad presentation of the information and no one should ever do this.